21centurymotorcompany/bitdbdoc/docs/chain.md

 - The BTC roadmap is to avoid scaling on-chain and scale through lightning network to transfer bits.
 Lightning network is not a ledger for storing data, so BitDB doesn't add any value to lightning network, and therefore to BTC.
 - The BCH roadmap is to scale through 100% on-chain scaling, with the bet that free market capitalism will find ways to scale.
 If everything is 100% on-chain, BitDB can be very helpful.

-## 3. Bitcoin that scales infinitely
+## 3. Infinite Scaling Ledger

-It's important to note the main assumption of BitDB is that its underlying chain WILL scale infinitely without sacrificing security provided by Proof of Work.
+It's important to note the main assumption of BitDB is that the base layer has the potential to scale on-chain infinitely, without sacrificing security provided by Proof of Work.

-Just like having a high performance RAM won't do anything if your disk doesn't work, the chains with fundamentally unscalable models won't get much help from BitDB because they need to figure out their fundamental scaling problem first.

-Today the only chain that matches this vision is BCH, and this is why the bitdb.network node is running on top of BCH network today.
+Today the only chain that matches this vision is BCH, and this is why the [bitdb.network](https://bitdb.network) node runs on BCH network today.